oguimbal/HyVM/README.md

 ### Calling the HyVM

-The HyVM ingests raw bytecode (as input) via `call` or `delegateCall`, then processes the opcodes and executes them.
+The HyVM ingests raw bytecode (as input) via `delegateCall`, then processes the opcodes and executes them.

 <div align="center">
   <img width="600" alt="image" src="./static/processBytecode.png">